Derek Pringle © Getty Images

 He played two more Tests in the series at Old Trafford and The Oval and also against Pakistan at Lord’s.
 He was also selected for the Headingley Test in the second season; while sorting out the complimentary tickets he leaned back on a chair; the chair collapsed; Pringle was left with a scorching pain between his shoulders and missed the Test.

-Pringle was picked for the Ashes that winter, where he scored 47 not out and added 66 for the last wicket with Norman Cowans and scored 42 more at Melbourne Cricket Ground (MCG), but did not impress with the ball at all.
+Pringle was picked for the Ashes that winter, where he scored 47 not out and added 66 for the last wicket with Norman Cowans and scored 42 more at MCG, but did not impress with the ball at all.
 After that debut Test he had picked up only seven wickets in his next six Tests.

 The first comeback

 Returning to the Test side after a layoff lasting a season-and-a-half against Clive Lloyd’s West Indians is not really a cricketer’s dream, but Pringle had to live up to the challenge.
-The Edgbaston Test began in a horrific fashion with Malcolm Marshall sending debutant Andy Lloyd to hospital; England somehow recovered from 103 for six (technically seven) to 191.
+The Edgbaston Test began in a horrific fashion with Malcolm Marshall sending debutant Andy Lloyd to hospital; England somehow recovered from 103 for 6 (technically 7) to 191.

 After Willis removed both openers for with 35 on the board, Viv Richards joined Larry Gomes; things changed subsequently.
 The pair added 206 in 208 minutes before Richards fell for a 154-ball 117; to add to the woes, Gomes added 124 more with Lloyd, and after Pringle picked up three more wickets Eldine Baptiste and Michael Holding frustrated the English bowlers even more with an 114-ball partnership of 150.